 This is the "change the default delimiter for inline commands." option.
 This option takes a string argument.
 Change the default delimiter (^) used for inline commands.
 The delimiter is expected to be a single US-ASCII character (octets 0 - 127).
-This option is only relevant if inline commands are enabled via the inline-commands option provider option gnutls-cli exit status
+This option is only relevant if inline commands are enabled via the inline-commands option provider option gnutls-cli exit status gnutls-cli See Also gnutls-cli-debug(1), gnutls-serv(1)

 This is the "specify the pkcs #11 provider library" option.
 This option takes a file argument.
-This will override the default options in /etc/gnutls/pkcs11.conf gnutls-cli See Also
+This will override the default options in /etc/gnutls/pkcs11.conf gnutls-cli Examples